kekyo/Fluorite/README.md

 ![Fluorite](Images/Fluorite.160.png)

-Fluorite - Simplest and fully-customizable RPC standalone infrastructure.
+Fluorite - Simplest and fully-customizable RPC standalone infrastructure on .NET

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)